IsaacBell/IsaacBell/README.md

   I love programming, I study algorithms every day, and I can talk your ear off about data structures.

-  As for other hobbies, I'm a lead singer in a metal band.
+  I'm also a musician.
 I also (pseudonymously) write horror novels... okay, well, just one novel so far, but I'm proud of it!
 There are some [excerpts](https://github.com/IsaacBell/j-78) scattered [around](https://github.com/IsaacBell/crystal-dreams) on my Github profile.

 - 🔭 I’m currently working on ...

-  1. Completing the CSES algorithm problem set
+  Completing the CSES problem set
-  2. Ranking up on the Codeforces platform
-  3. Replacing coffee with tea as my drink of choice

 - 🌱 I’m currently learning ...

-  1. Combinatorics.
-A major weak area of mine.
+  1. Combinatorics ✅
-  2. Expected value and probability, which I believe is my weakest area in both math and CS contexts.
+  2. Expected value and probability
-  3. Chairman trees / Ji Driver Trees.
-It's hard to find info on these structures, though, so it's going to require a Sunday deep dive at some point.
+  3. Chairman trees

 - 📫 How to reach me: ...